rusty-ferris-club/upversion/README.md

 # upversion

-`upversion` provides you to notify your clients when new version release and show a the latest download link .
+`upversion` provides you to notify your clients when new version release and show the latest download link.

 ```sh
 $ ./test-tool